Backwards theory supports modelling via invariant manifolds for non-autonomous dynamical systems: Construct a conjugacy with a normal form system

 \begin{proof} We prove \cref{thm:stsenfp} via algebraic results deduced in the three subsequent subsections.

 As a preliminary step, linearly change basis for each of \xv~and~\Xv, \yv~and~\Yv, and \zv~and~\Zv, so that the systems~\cref{eqs:stsesde} and~\cref{eqs:stsesdenf} then have matrices~\(A\), \(B\) and~\(C\) in upper-triangular form (a Jordan form or a Schur decomposition are two examples).
 Then prove by induction.
-First, the lemma is trivially true for difference order $p=2$ under the identity transform $\xv=\Xv$\,, $\yv=\Yv$ and $\zv=\Zv$ with normal form system $\dot \Xv=A \Xv$\,, $\dot \Yv=B \Yv$ and $\dot \Zv=C \Zv$\,.
-We only change this identity transform by higher order, multinomial, corrections and so in this sense they are all `near identity'.
+First, the lemma is trivially true for order $p=2$ under the identity transform $\xv=\Xv$, $\yv=\Yv$, and $\zv=\Zv$ with normal form system $\dot \Xv=A \Xv$, $\dot \Yv=B \Yv$, and $\dot \Zv=C \Zv$.
+Higher order~\(p\) only changes this identity transform by higher order, polynomial, corrections and so in this sense they are all `near identity'.

 Second, assume there exists such a coordinate transform and normal form for some~$p$, $2\leq p<\fp$\,; that is, the residuals of~\cref{eqs:stsesde} are~\Orc{p} upon substituting \cref{eq:stsexform}+\cref{eqs:stsesdenf}.
 Seek corrections~\Orc{p}, indicated by hats, that lead to residuals of~\Orc{p+1}: let